medeiros/medeiros.github.io/_posts/2020-10-19-Create-Virtual-Machine-on-Windows-with-HBase.md

 And change the property `ONBOOT=no` to `ONBOOT=yes`.

 After that, restart the machine.
-After new login, execute `ip addr` to check that the NAT interface now has a private IP
+After new login, execute `ip addr` again to check that the NAT interface now has a private IP, as expected.

 ### Testing Internet Access

-Since the NAT interface have a private IP, the internet access is available.
+Since the NAT interface have a private IP, the internet access should be available.
 You can validate it with:

 ```bash
 ping google.com -c2